MicrosoftDocs/Viva/Viva/learning/use-tabs.md

 You can manage some of your Viva Learning content from within the app in Teams.
 Use the **Admin** tab to control Viva Learning configurations and different features.
 This requires knowledge manager access.

 >[!NOTE]
-> Some features in the Admin tab require a Viva Suite or Viva Learning license.
+> Features in the Admin tab require a Viva Suite or Viva Learning license.

 Review this article to [Learn how to assign roles](/exchange/permissions/role-group-members).